LahiruViet/inventory-service/README.md

 # inventory-service

-This is a spring boot project with a rest api for inventory service with mysql and docker compose.
+- This is a spring boot project with a rest api for inventory service with mysql and docker compose.
-Database migration with flyway.
+- Database migration with flyway.
-Integration testing with RestAssured and Testcontainer.
+- Integration testing with RestAssured and Testcontainer.
+- API documentation with OpenAPI, Swagger and Springdoc openAPI.